kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-machinepool.md

     - watch
 ```

-Note: The write permissions are required because Cluster API manages InfraMachinePools generated from InfraMachinePooolTemplates when using ClusterClass and managed topologies, also InfraMachinePoolTemplates are managed directly by Cluster API.
+Note: The write permissions are required because Cluster API manages InfraMachinePools generated from InfraMachinePoolTemplates; when using ClusterClass and managed topologies, also InfraMachinePoolTemplates are managed directly by Cluster API.

 #### All resources: version